ethereum/act/examples/homogeneous/README.md

 	}
 }
 ```
 The smt-checker can in some cases also automatically infer invariants.
+The resulting horn query can be simplified to [something like this](./statemachinequery.smt2).

 The examples above are easy for SMT solvers to reason about, since they deal with expressions of [linear arithmetic](https://cse-wiki.unl.edu/wiki/images/0/04/DecisionProcedure-Chapter5a.pdf).
 Linear arithmetic expressions can contain any valid combination of the symbols `<, <=, and, or, ==, +, -`, but they can crucially not contain multiplication between variables.